darioblanco/release-wizard/README.md

 Release Drafter is awesome, but it lacks support for monorepos or the JavaScript ecosystem, which usually stores different `package.json` in a single repository and development teams might want to release such packages independently.
 In addition, if you want to generate Changelogs for different areas of your repository, you will need to use a PR autolabeler.
+In addition, even if you do not use a monorepo and have a `rebase and merge` strategy, or just want to categorize your types of development efforts based on conventional commits, this project could fit your use case.

 Release Wizard tries to cover a few problems for monorepos or repositories with more than one application (like it is usual to see in JavaScript with backend and frontend code):